A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Introduction

 \subsection{Contributions}

 As mentioned before, in this work we propose a reformulation \eqref{eq:blo_barrier_reformulation}, and show that it approximates well to the original problem \eqref{eq:blo_constrained}, in terms of both function values and gradients.
 Further, we propose an algorithm that optimizes the reformulated problem, and analyze its non-asymptotic convergence under mild conditions.
-Our main contributions are summarized below:

-\begin{enumerate} \item To our knowledge, this is the first work that systematically study the approximation error between the barrier reformulated problem \eqref{eq:blo_barrier_reformulation} and the original problem \eqref{eq:blo_constrained} in terms of both hyperfunction values and hypergradients\footnote{Note that the approximation error in terms of hyperfunction values when $g$ is strongly convex is first studied in \cite{tsaknakis2023implicit}, whereas the hypergradient is not studied before.}.
-In particular, we show that approximation errors can be properly quantified not only when the lower-level objective $g$ is strongly convex in $y$ and the constraints $h_i(x,y)$'s are convex in $y$, but also when the lower-level objective $g$ and constraints $h_i(x,y)$'s are all linear in $y$.
+Our main contributions are summarized below: \begin{enumerate} \item To our knowledge, this is the first work that systematically study the approximation error between the barrier reformulated problem \eqref{eq:blo_barrier_reformulation} and the original problem \eqref{eq:blo_constrained} in terms of both hyperfunction values and hypergradients\footnote{Note that the approximation error in terms of hyperfunction values when $g$ is strongly convex is first studied in \cite{tsaknakis2023implicit}, whereas the hypergradient is not studied before.}.
+In particular, we show that approximation errors of hyperfunction values can be properly quantified not only when the lower-level objective $g$ is strongly convex in $y$ and the constraints $h_i(x,y)$'s are convex in $y$, but also when the lower-level objective $g$ and constraints $h_i(x,y)$'s are all linear in $y$.
 To the best of our knowledge, we are the first to prove such a result for the latter setting.
+We also proved the asymptotic convergence of hypergradient at \textbf{SCSC} point (see Definition \ref{def:scsc_point}) as the barrier coefficient $t$ goes to 0 within these two settings.
 To show these results, we develop several novel proof techniques.
-In particular, we first show $\lim_{t\to 0}\nabla_x y_t^\ast(x)=\nabla_x y^\ast(x)$ where $y^\ast(x)$ and $y_t^\ast(x)$ are the optimal lower-level solution for \eqref{eq:blo_constrained} and \eqref{eq:blo_barrier_reformulation} respectively.
-We further show that differentiation and limits are interchangeable, i.e. $\lim_{t\to 0}\nabla_x y_t^\ast(x)=\nabla \lim_{t\to 0}y_t^\ast(x)=\nabla_x y^\ast(x)$, by establishing the uniform convergence of $\nabla_x y_t^\ast(x)$.
+In particular, we first show $\lim_{t\to 0}y_t^\ast(x)=y^\ast(x)$ where $y^\ast(x)$ and $y_t^\ast(x)$ are the optimal lower-level solution for \eqref{eq:blo_constrained} and \eqref{eq:blo_barrier_reformulation} respectively.
+We further show that differentiation and limits are interchangeable, i.e. $\lim_{t\to 0}\nabla_x y_t^\ast(x)=\nabla_x \lim_{t\to 0}y_t^\ast(x)=\nabla_x y^\ast(x)$, by establishing the uniform convergence of $\nabla_x y_t^\ast(x)$.
+This interchangeability is crucial for the convergence of the hypergradient.